Boy Scout Camp

 Parents: Individual Scout registration is only available for Dan Beard First Class Camp, Baden-Powell Merit Badge Camp and NYLT.
 Registration for week-long resident camp is by troop.
 Contact your Scoutmaster for your troop's camp schedule and additional details.
 If your Scout cannot attend summer camp on his troop's schedule, he may attend either of our summer camps as a provisional Scout.
 Please contact our office for more details.

-Baden Powell Merit Badge Camp (individual registration)
+Baden Powell Merit Badge Camp (2019 opening soon)

-Dan Beard First Class Camp (individual registration)
+Dan Beard First Class Camp 2019 individual registration

 Dan Beard First Class Camp, held at Camp Belzer, Indianapolis, is designed for Boy Scouts who are working towards the rank of First Class.
 During the day camp, Scouts will have the opportunity to complete various requirements towards the ranks of Tenderfoot, Second Class and First Class.
 Scouts attending Dan Beard camp will also earn the First Aid merit badge and Camper, the first rank of Firecrafter.